severdia/shakespeare-obsidian/scripts_source/markdown/The Merry Wives of Windsor/Act 1, Scene 4.md

 ==65==Well; I shall see her today.
 Hold, there’s money for thee.
 Let me have thy voice in my behalf.
 If thou seest her before me, commend me.

 **QUICK.**
-==66==Will I?
-I’ faith, that we will; and I will tell your worship more of the wart the next time we have confidence, and of other wooers.
+==66==Will I? i’faith, that we will; and I will tell your worship more of the wart the next time we have confidence, and of other wooers.

 **FENT.**
 ==67==Well, farewell, I am in great haste now.